 Pirate Captains are referred to only by their title as 'Captain' though they are technically Captain Lords of the Pirate Kingdom and their wives, if they have any, are usually called 'Lady' by other members of the Pirate Kingdom.

-Merkind is based upon a strict patriarchal society with a clear divide between males and females.
+society is based upon a strict patriarchal society with a clear divide between males and females.
 Males hold all positions of power or those that require intellect.
-Females hold all positions involving menial labor or danger such.
+Females hold all positions involving menial labor or danger such as soldiers and guards.
 There are no noble families, only the strict gender divide.

 Solharan nobility is a bit more complex than the noble ranking systems of Calladahn, Dokrayth, and Xehacora partially because of their vastly different culture as well as their geographical isolation from the rest of Ga'leah.

 The culture of Solhara includes nomadic tribes that call the vast desert of the kingdom home.
 These tribes are led by a lower tier nobleman recognized by the title Sheikh.
 His first wife is often called a Sheikha.
 It is not uncommon for Shiekhs to have more than one wife, but only the first wife would be honored with a noble title.
 Although the Powhatan of the Oasis are stationary, they are still classified by the Solharan Court as one such tribe and have taken to calling their leader 'Chief', a bastardization of the term Sheikh.
 The title, Sheikh, is hereditary and is passed on to the eldest and closest male relative of the Sheikh upon his death.
 Unlike many noble titles, one who bears such a moniker is not given any land to govern or collect taxes on, but they are given the ability to travel the lands of Solhara freely and unfettered by the Solharan Guard, as well as the ability to trade within the most populated areas of the kingdom at a somewhat discounted tax.